Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 Choosing the Right Firmware Version

-Before you begin flashing, take a moment to confirm you have the right file.
-Flashing the wrong firmware is a mistake that is difficult to recover from:
+Before you start flashing, confirm you have selected the correct file, as using the wrong firmware can create problems that are difficult to fix.

 Firmware Details for Samsung Z3 Corporate SM-Z300H

-Here is a quick overview of the official firmware specifications:
+Here is a quick overview of the official firmware specifications for the Samsung Z3 Corporate SM-Z300H:

 | Firmware Information | Details |